 Blackened Salmon Tacos

-It’s extremely tough to beat a perfectly seasoned, cooked, and prepared fish taco.
+Blacked salmon tacos are extremely tough to beat if they are a perfectly seasoned, cooked, and prepared fish taco.
 Executive Chef Christopher Lee’s delicious blackened salmon taco recipe has won over every person who’s tried it.
 The key to this recipe is correctly blackening each salmon fillet and concocting a medium-spiced sweet corn salsa.
 His fish tacos might be one of the best salmon recipes on the planet.

 - Preheat the grill to 550° F.